AndrexB/baxium/doc/developer-notes.md

 compiler flags.
 You may also enable it manually by building with `-DDEBUG_LOCKCONTENTION` added to your CPPFLAGS, i.e. `-DAPPEND_CPPFLAGS="-DDEBUG_LOCKCONTENTION"`.

-You can then use the `-debug=lock` configuration option at bitcoind startup or `bitcoin-cli logging '["lock"]'` at runtime to turn on lock contention logging.
+You can then use the `-debug=lock` configuration option at baxiumd startup or `bitcoin-cli logging '["lock"]'` at runtime to turn on lock contention logging.
 It can be toggled off again with `bitcoin-cli logging [] '["lock"]'`.